 Pet First Aid is the initial treatment given in a medical emergency.
 The purpose of pet first aid is NOT to replace proper veterinary care, but to preserve life and reduce pain and discomfort until proper care can be sought.
-The following are some tips for pet first aid.
+The following are some tips for pet first aid until you can get your pet to a veterinary facility.

 What You Can Do While Seeking Help?